Texans vs Patriots Weather & Odds Watch for NFL Divisional Round

 How Texans vs Patriots weather impacts the odds

-Snow showers are a factor to monitor as we get closer to the weekend.
+Snow is a factor on Sunday.
 A clear forecast would have minimal impact, at least for a visiting team accustomed to colder climates.
+Snow, however, makes for limited visibility, slick footballs, and slippery traction in the trenches should it accumulate.

-The Houston Texans, however, struggle offensively outdoors and on the road.
+The Houston Texans struggle offensively outdoors and on the road.
 They managed a cold, outdoor game at Pittsburgh in the Wild Card Round, but nearly half of the team’s points came via defensive touchdowns.

 Over his career, C.J.
 Stroud’s completion percentage, yards per attempt, and passer rating all take a notable hit in open-air venues.
 He had mixed results in Monday’s game, struggling in the first half before making some plays in the final 30 minutes.